-My name is Chris Kresser, and I’m a licensed acupuncturist and practitioner of integrative medicine.
+My name is Chris Kresser, and I’m practitioner of functional and integrative medicine and a licensed acupuncturist.
 I’ve been interested in health and wellness since I was a kid.
 My high school basketball coach had our whole team on a special diet, and while most of my teammates couldn’t stand it, I actually loved the way I felt when I ate healthy food.

 I did my undergraduate work at UC Berkeley.
 There I was introduced to Eastern spirituality and a wide range of health modalities and practices, from nutrition to meditation to tai qi to kundalini yoga to massage.